Add the Web Payments SDK to the Web Client

 5. Get the payment token from the Card payment method

-Before you can take a payment, you need to configure your developer credentials, which can be found in the Developer Dashboard.
+Before you can take a payment, you need to configure your developer credentials, which can be found in the Developer Console.

 This example uses the Square Sandbox to accept a payment.
 You should use the Card-not-present success state values.
 However, if you choose to use your own payment card, the Sandbox doesn't charge it.